 |3.
 Differences Between members: background, experience, different values & beliefs

 |4.
 Resource Scarcity/ Constraints: not enough financial, human capital etc and people undermine each other to complete their task

 |5.
 Communication Problems: Lack of opportunity to communicate; insufficient skills; perception of conflicts.

 |6.
-Interdependencies between members: Pooled-Individuals work independently but with common resources/authority, Reciprocal-Highly dependent on team members and interfers in work issues, Sequential-One group is dependent on the other for input, while reverse is not true.
+Interdependencies between members: Pooled-Individuals work independently but with common resources/authority, Reciprocal-Highly dependent on team members and interferes in work issues, Sequential-One group is dependent on the other for input, while reverse is not true.

 Methods to Reduce Organizational Conflict

-If relationships are not at stake, perhaps taking a force stance would be great.
-Use this rarely.
+Firstly: if relationships are not at stake, perhaps taking a force stance would be great.
+However take note: Try to use this rarely.

+Secondly: Problem-Solving.
 This is an area that is commonly used no matter the conflict.
 Identify the underlying problem behind the conflict, and try to find solutions to solve the problem.
 Self-explanatory!

-Never ever confront someone who’s angry or in a bad mood.
+Next, you should never ever confront someone who’s angry or in a bad mood.
 Usually, people tend to react negatively out of anger, thus its sometimes best to avoid and allow the other party to cool down before confronting and talking things out.